hero-back

 Interim reviews and objective-setting are replaced by a CPM function and the process looks like this:

-cpm chart
+CPM chart

 But how do these companies set objectives for the year?
 They do it via an Objective Plan.
 An Objective Plan has a number of features, like cascading and team targets, that are not available from the PM form.